manticoresoftware/manticoresearch/src/auth/spec.md

 Authentication data is split into two parts:

 1. **Users**: Credentials (username, password hash, and a unique salt).
-2. **Permissions**: One record per permission, indicating which user can perform which action, on which target, and with what optional budget.
+2. **Permissions**: One record per permission, indicating which user can perform which action, on which target, and with what optional budget metadata.

 #### Plain Mode (File-Based)